StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 ## Making a change to the StackPack

 Now we are going to make a change to the tutorial StackPack.
 Let's say you want to add a telemetry stream to all of the components that the StackPack creates.
 This requires a change to the StackPack's component template.
-We are going to make this change in StackState and then update the StackPack with our changes.
+We are going to make this change in Rancher Observability and then update the StackPack with our changes.

 Select the **myDummyApp** component to display detailed information about it in the right panel tab - **Component details**.
 Find the triple dots menu in the top-right corner.
 There, select the **Edit template** option.
 This brings up the **Template Editor**.

 In the Template Editor you can edit the template used to create components based on data coming in from your sample check.
 It shows the following information:

-* **Input parameters** - The data sent by our `curl` command that's processed by StackState
+* **Input parameters** - The data sent by our `curl` command that's processed by Rancher Observability
 * **Template function** - The template that uses the input parameters to create a component
 * **Component preview** - A preview of the component produced by applying the input parameters to the template function